captainigweh12/rejection-hero/README.md

   - "Regenerate Quest" button appears when both are selected
   - Instantly replaces current quest with new AI-generated quest matching your selections
   - Keeps your location context for nearby places
+  - Works even when you have 2 active quests (replaces the current one)

 **Quest Completion Flow** ✨ NEW!
 (Duolingo-Inspired Sequential Pages)
 - **Loading screen**: 2-second loading animation with pulsing trophy